bigchaindb/bigchaindb/docs/root/source/transaction-concepts.md

 A CREATE transaction must be signed by all the owners.
-(If you're looking for that signature, it's in the one "fulfillment" of the one input.)
+(If you're looking for that signature, it's in the one "fulfillment" of the one input, albeit encoded.)

 ## TRANSFER Transactions